Dibyanshu/Datalake_POC_2025/README.md

 - **Responsive Design:** Uses Bootstrap grid for adaptive layouts.
 - **TypeScript:** Strongly typed codebase for reliability and maintainability.
 - **Vite:** Fast development server and optimized builds.
+- **Dynamic Chart Data:** Chart data is loaded from a mock JSON file (`public/mock-chart-data.json`) via the service layer.
+- **Widget Model Separation:** Widget configuration and model are separated for clarity and extensibility.
+- **Error Handling:** User-friendly error messages for failed data loads or dashboard initialization.

 ## Project Structure